-We are selling on- and off-line, with 70% of our sales being online and 30% offline.
-While direct to consumer was an initial focus of ours, we have begun developing a strong wholesale business.
-We are now carried in large yoga studio chains, high-end fitness boutiques, and are in negotiations with luxury big box stores.
+We are selling on- and offline, with 70% of our sales being online and 30% offline.
+While direct-to-consumer was an initial focus of ours, we have begun developing a strong wholesale business.
+We are now carried in large yoga studio chains and high-end fitness boutiques and are in negotiations with luxury big box stores.

 4. How many designs are you working with?